yokawasa/azure-container-labs/labs/webapp-todo-java-app.md

 [INFO] Successfully deployed Web App at https://todo-app-190702110612612.azurewebsites.net
 ```

-### (Optional) Deploy the app to Azure using Azure CLI command
+### [Alternative] Deploy the app to Azure using Azure CLI command

-Optionally you can deploy the app to Azure directly using Azure CLI command like this:
+As an alternative way for the deployment, you can deploy the app to Azure directly using Azure CLI command like this:

 ```bash
 # Create a web app